kottmanj/talks_and_material/barcelona2022/README.md

 - Slides are here: [Barcelona2022.pdf](Barcelona.pdf)
 - Code examples are [here](code):
-- Further code examples can be found in this talk [qai2022](https://kottmanj.github.io/talks_and_material/qai2022/)
+- Further code examples can be found in this talk [qai2022](https://kottmanj.github.io/talks_and_material/qai2022/) or [in a nutshell](https://kottmanj.github.io/tequila-in-a-nutshell/#/)

 ### Relevant Papers: